Vitaliy-Yakovchuk/StructViews.jl/README.md

 [![codecov](https://codecov.io/gh/Vitaliy-Yakovchuk/StructViews.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/Vitaliy-Yakovchuk/StructViews.jl)

-This package introduces the types `StructView` and `FieldView` which are `AbstractArray`. `StructView` lets to view fields of the struct in the array as the array of fields.
+This package introduces the types `StructView` and `FieldView` which are `AbstractArray`. `StructView` lets to view array of structs as struct of field arrays.
+All data are stored in the provided parent array.
+Parent array may be updated transparently via `StructView`

 ## Example usage to view point coordinates